 Knowing the local language is a definite plus.
 If being harassed, you easily intimidate men by answering in Russian or local language.

 Traveling as a single female does not come recommended for really young/inexperienced travellers, but for everyone else, keep your wits about you, trust your gut instinct and you should be fine.

 A more Western/Russian approach to man-woman relationships in the cities; not as conservative as the rest of the region.
-Almaty is the only place in the region I would really give the thumbs up for women to go out without worries, very safe.
+Almaty is the only place in the region we would really give the thumbs up for women to go out without worries.

 Police tends to be friendlier to women.
-Certain homestays can be run by creeps, we’ve had several reports of places in Bishkek as well as one in Sary Tash where women were harassed – see scams and dangers.
+Certain homestays can be run by creeps, we’ve had several reports of places in Bishkek as well as one in Sary Tash where women were harassed.

 Long travel times with late night arrivals can be a problem.
 Have a plan in case you arrive in Dushanbe or Khorog at 4am.
 If you have no language skills, the plan will likely involve being severely ripped off by a fake taxi driver, or possibly pick accommodation that’s walking distance from a drop-off point.
 But walking in Dushanbe at 4am is just as sketchy as taking a fake taxi.
 Maybe call your hostel/guesthouse and tell them the licence plate of the car while the driver is listening?

 Police give women an easy time.
 Tashkent has a bad macho vibe, constant stares.
 As with Tajikistan, nightlife is male-dominated.